Study shows air pollution linked to higher risk of dementia

 The link remained even after heavy drinking, smoking and other well established risk factors for dementia were ruled out, the researchers reported in medical journal BMJ Open.

-Worldwide, about 7 percent of people over 65 suffer from Alzheimer's or some form of dementia, a percentage that rises to 40 percent above the age of 85.
+Worldwide, about 7% of people over 65 suffer from Alzheimer's or some form of dementia, a percentage that rises to 40% above the age of 85.

 The number afflicted worldwide is expected to nearly triple by 2050, posing a huge challenge to healthcare systems.